IRTF-HRPC/draft-guidelines/draft-guidelines.md

 The questions are based on the research performed by the Human Rights Protocol Considerations (HRPC) research group which has been documented before these considerations.
 The research establishes that human rights relate to standards and protocols, and offers a common vocabulary of technical concepts that influence human rights and how these technical concepts can be combined to ensure that the Internet remains an enabling environment for human rights.
 With this, the contours of a model for developing human rights protocol considerations has taken shape.

 This document is an iteration of the guidelines that can be found in {{RFC8280}}.
-The methods for conducting human rights reviews (Section 3.2), and guidelines for human rights considerations (Section 3.3) in this document are being tested for relevance, accuracy, and validity.
-The understanding of what human rights are is based on the Universal Declaration of Human Rights {{UDHR}} and subsequent treaties that jointly form the body of international human rights law {{UNHR}}.
+The methods for conducting human rights reviews (Section 3.2), and guidelines for human rights considerations (Section 3.3) in this document are being tested for relevance, accuracy, and validity. {{HR-RT}} The understanding of what human rights are is based on the Universal Declaration of Human Rights {{UDHR}} and subsequent treaties that jointly form the body of international human rights law {{UNHR}}.

 This document does not provide a detailed taxonomy of the nature of (potential) human rights violations, whether direct or indirect, long-term or short-term, certain protocol choices might present.
 In part because this is highly context-dependent, and in part, because this document aims to provide a practical set of guidelines.
 However, further research in this field would definitely benefit developers and implementers.